Hamptons Gay Travel

 More Hamptons Restaurants

-I absolutely loved DOPO La Spiaggia, an Italian restaurant in East Hampton.
+I absolutely loved DOPO La Spiaggia, an Italian restaurant in Sag Harbor.
 The service and food were delightful, and the plate presentation was wonderful.
-They also have a second location in Sag Harbor.
-Especially during the summer season, try to make a reservation well in advance.

 Craving some steak or seafood with classic American sides?
 Head over to Bobby Van’s Steakhouse in Bridgehampton.
 You’re guaranteed to enjoy a mouth-watering meal.
 Bobby Van’s also has reasonably priced drinks for happy hour.
 Cocktails are only nine dollars!

 Last but not least Bell & Anchor is great for dinner.
 Their dimly lit space was so cozy and inviting.
 Bell & Anchor is popular for its raw bar and rich, savory entrées.

 Hamptons Gay Travel Tips